Rekiahhinton/technical-writing-portfolio/docs/api_mastery/spotify_oauth.md

 3. Spotify's Authorization Server sends authorization code to the Third Party App.
 4. The Third Party App exchanges the authorization code and Client Secret for the access tokens and refresh tokens.
 5. The Third Party App uses the access token to request data from Spotify's  Web API.
-6. The Third Party App uses the refresh token when access token expires.
+6. The Third Party App uses the refresh token to generate new access tokens when the original access token expires.

 ### Key Concepts